The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: The K(1) -local Tor spectral sequence

 Let us first recall Lurie's construction of the Tor spectral sequence from \cite[§7.2.1]{HA}.
 This consists of choosing a good simplicial resolution $P_\bullet$ of $N$ by free $A$-modules, and then taking the spectral sequence associated to the simplicial object $M \otimes_A P_\bullet$, as constructed in \cite[§1.2.2, §1.2.4]{HA}.
 In setting up the $\K(1)$-local analogue we will proceed in the same way.
 We start by taking $P_\bullet$ to be a good simplicial resolution of $N$ in the $\infty$-category of $\K(1)$-local $A$-modules, and we then take the spectral sequence associated to $M \hotimes_A P_\bullet$.

 However, it is not in general true that this spectral sequence converges to $\pi_*(M\hotimes_A N)$.
-This failure boils down to the fact that the functor $\pi_* \colon \Sp_{\K(1)} \to \Modh_{\Z_p}^*$ does not commute with sequential colimits.
+This failure boils down to the fact that the functor $\pi_* \colon \Sp_{\K(1)} \to \Modh_{\Z_p}^*$ does not preserve sequential colimits.
 There are nevertheless some practical conditions under which the spectral sequence does converge.
 More precisely, we get the following result.